 Chats with Change Makers

-Join us on Fridays at 12pm eastern time to meet engineers who are working hard to make the world a better place.
+Meet engineers who are working hard to make the world a better place.
 Your host is Tiffany, a current ninth-grader from Austin, who chats with different guests from the engineering community.
-Register here.
+Watch on-demand!

 Article: Tips on Distance Learning

 Learn why open-ended design challenges are so well-suited for remote learning and explore options for sharing with students at home.

 Healthy water is important for humans as well as for the environment.
 Can you design a water filter to remove pollutants?Grade(s):K-2, 3-5, 6-8, 9-12Topic(s):GreenDiscipline(s):Agricultural & Biological